 What Dry Ingredients Do in Natural Deodorant

-Once familiar with our base, it’s time to start choosing which dry ingredients to add.
-Because, if you’re going to embrace sweating, you don’t necessarily want your colleagues to have to embrace it too (although, quite frankly, we’d prefer it if they did).
+If you’re going to embrace sweating, you don’t necessarily want your colleagues to have to embrace it too (although, quite frankly, we’d prefer it if they did).
+That's why, we chose these specific dry ingredients to really suck up that excess sweat.

-In our formulation, we have used clays and powders to absorb any excess moisture from naturally sweating, which is why all our Deodorant Base formulations include Tapioca Starch.
-For the flexible formulations of our DIY kits, we offer the option of choosing between Kaolin Clay and Bentonite Clay as the main dry absorbing ingredients– so you can rest easy while you sweat freely.
+For the flexible formulations of our DIY kits, we offer the option of choosing between Kaolin Clay and Bentonite Clay as the main dry absorbing ingredient.
 With these additions, even your lightest grey t-shirts won’t be giving too much away.
+Kaolin clay is a very gentle clay that won't pull too much oil from your skin, whereas Bentonite can absorb at least its own weight in moisture, making it a harsh but effective choice for a moisture-control deodorant.

 What Oils Do In Natural Deodorant

-For one, oils play a vital role in any solid natural deodorant: they act as carriers.
+For one, oils play a vital role in any solid natural deodorant.
 Carrier oils do just what they claim to: they carry the other ingredients to your skin.
-Yet, carrier oils are often why DIY deodorants feel like a compromise to store-bought versions– they’re either too heavy, too greasy or (as we regretfully found out!) they end up staining your clothes.
-They also work with the thickening ingredients to give you the ultimate stick product.
+Carrier oils popularly found in DIY deodorants are either too heavy, too greasy or (as we regretfully found out!) they end up staining your clothes.
+But, they're necessary to give you the ultimate stick product, when paired with thickening ingredients like Cetyl Alcohol and Candelilla Wax.

-Although easy to find, popular carrier oils like coconut oil and shea butter don’t do a great job, neither at staying solid, nor at going on easy without a greasy residue.
-This is a key part of what makes our DIY natural deodorant formulation principles unique, and simply more effective.
-We set out to give you the option of much lighter carrier oils: like Squalane Light as well as Meadowfoam Seed Oil.
+Popular carrier oils like Coconut Oil and Shea Butter don’t do a great job, neither at staying solid, nor at going on easy without a greasy residue.
+This is a key part of what makes our DIY natural deodorant formulation principles unique.
+We set out to give you the option of much lighter carrier oils: like Squalane Light and Meadowfoam Seed Oil.

 What Actives Do In Natural Deodorant

-As alternative to Zinc Riconoleate, we would recommend Labrador Tea and Sage Extract as two different active options if your formulating at home!
+MTU Pro Tip: As alternative to Zinc Riconoleate, we would recommend Labrador Tea and Sage Extract as two different active options if your formulating at home!
+Adding antibacterial Essential Oils wouldn't hurt either!

 The Role of Essential Oils in Natural Deodorant

-Finally, we’ve included the option to add your own blend of essential oils.
-This is again where finding the perfect DIY natural deodorant recipe gets tricky - it’s hard to understand the percentages at which essential oils should be incorporated when you’re trying to figure out drops as percentages against tablespoons of oils and cups of clays.
+In our upcoming DIY kits, we’ve included the option to choose your own blend of essential oils.
+Essential Oils makes finding the perfect DIY natural deodorant recipe tricky, as it can be hard to understand the percentages at which essential oils should be safely incorporated when you’re reading a recipe written in "drops" and "tbsps".
 Also knowing which essential oils have a higher likelihood of causing a skin reaction, what essential oils may be unsafe for certain populations are all factors to take into consideration.